sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 * **Character RNNs**.
 RNNs operating on individual characters in a text [are known](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) to capture the underlying style and structure.
 In a sequence labeling task, they are especially useful since sub-word information can often yield important clues to an entity or tag.

 * **Multi-Task Learning**.
-You may often find that the datasets available to train a model are quite small.
+Datasets available to train a model are often small.
 Creating annotations or handcrafted features to help your model along is not only cumbersome, but also frequently not adaptable to the diverse domains or settings in which your model may be useful.
 Sequence labeling, unfortunately, is a prime example.
 There is a way to mitigate this problem – jointly training multiple models that are joined at the hip will maximize the information available to each model, improving performance.

 * **Conditional Random Fields**.
 Discrete classifiers predict a class or label at a word.
 Conditional Random Fields (CRFs) can do you one better – they predict labels based on not just the word, but also the neighborhood.
 Which makes sense, because there _are_ patterns in a sequence of entities or labels.
 CRFs are widely used to model ordered information, be it for sequence labeling, gene sequencing, or even object detection and image segmentation in computer vision.